-The need for straining, filtering and purifying is still needed prior to consumption.
+The need for straining, filtering, and purifying is still required prior to consumption.

-The tank of your toilet seat that has a removable lid, more often than not, can be a good source of drinkable clean water.
+The tank of your toilet has a removable lid.
+More often than not it can be a good source of drinkable water.

-Since it comes directly from your tap then it may be good to drink.
+Since it comes directly from your tap then it may be safe to drink.
 However, that would depend on the age of your toilet.

 3. Water Heater Tanks

-You will not have to boil the water taken from these tanks as it has already done that for you.
+You don't have to boil water taken from these tanks as it has already done that for you.
 Just make sure you turn off the gas or electricity before unplugging the drain at the bottom of the tank.